 Smoking, eating, or drinking is prohibited in the area where body art is performed, with the exception of non-alcoholic fluids being offered to a client during or after a body art procedure.

-(B) Requirements for Single Use Items Including Inks, Dyes and Pigments
+(B) Requirements for Single Use Items Including Inks, Dyes and Pigments:

 Single-use items shall not be used on more than one client for any reason.
 After use, all single-use sharps shall be immediately disposed of in approved sharps containers pursuant to 105 CMR 480.000.